 “YES!
 That’s the MAN!”

-So the godmother has lost touch a bit with her soft, girlish side.
-But hey, what she doesn’t know about feminine, face-framing haircut options, she makes up for in her knowledge of sauce making.
+Well hey, what she doesn’t know about face-framing haircut options, she makes up for in her knowledge of sauce making.
+In all seriousness, though, that lady has created a line of sauces that’s not only incredibly popular in China, but also abroad.

 So you’ll want to put a pot of water on to boil.
 We’re using our handy wok burner and wok, cause it boils in under five minutes flat.
 Which is cause for celebration when you can’t wait to stuff your face with these noodles.

-When it’s boiling, drop in the noodles and boil them for just ONE minute.
+When it’s boiling, drop in the noodles and boil them for just 1 minute.
 No longer!
 Or you won’t get the crispy texture you’re looking for in the next step.

-Take a peek every so often to see if they’ve turned golden (and maybe use a pair of chopsticks that actually matches).
+Take a peek every so often to see if they’ve turned golden.

 When they’re crispy and golden, flip them over all at once with one of them fancy restaurant-chef flipping motions.
 Or, if you have coordination issues/aren’t yet confident with your flipping skills, a spatula or a pair of chopsticks should do the job nicely.